-The result of that mediation is the settlement agreement attached hereto as Exhibit A. In brief, the settlement provides that Westchester Fire Insurance Company n/k/a Chubb total \$850,000. \$50,000 Group will pay a of plus up to more for administrative Administrative and priority claims Priority Claims, with \$170,000 of the \$850,000 (and up to the additional \$50,000 for administrative and priority claims) payable to the estate of the Debtor and \$680,000 payable to the estate of Restore Holdings, LLC, for releases of any claims of the bankruptcy estates against its insureds, Matt Wanderer, Erika Schwartz, Kevin McPherson, Murray Firestone, Mark Bearce, Pat Keefe, and Tracy Finn, and itself.
+The result of that mediation is the settlement agreement attached to the Plan as Exhibit A. In brief, the settlement provides that Westchester Fire Insurance Company n/k/a Chubb Group will pay a total of \$850,000, plus up to \$50,000 more for Administrative and Priority Claims, with \$680,000 of the \$850,000 payable to the estate of the Debtor and \$170,000 payable to the estate of Restore Health Pharmacy, LLC, for releases of any claims of the bankruptcy estates against its insureds, Matt Wanderer, Erika Schwartz, Kevin McPherson, Murray Firestone, Mark Bearce, Pat Keefe, and Tracy Finn, and itself.
 The settlement further provides that if BMO receives, in the aggregate, \$1 million in distributions from the Debtor, its affiliates, and from Wanderer, BMO will release Wanderer on any contractual obligations, notably, his personal guarantee of the BMO debt.